Pittsburgh Botanic Garden: History

-The land that would become the garden was once part of the McGill family farm, held by the family since the mid-1800s.
-In 1971, the family sold approximately 85 acres to Allegheny County for the expansion of Settlers Cabin Park.
-By the late 1990s, county officials offered the remaining parcel to the horticulture group as a potential garden site after plans for a golf course by a developer fell through.
+The garden site includes land formerly associated with the McGill family farm.
+In 1971, approximately 85 acres were sold to Allegheny County for the expansion of Settlers Cabin Park.
+In the late 1990s, after a proposed golf course development did not proceed, county officials offered the remaining parcel to the horticultural organization as a potential location for a future botanical garden.

-In 1998, Allegheny County granted the Society a 432-acre parcel under a renewable 99-year lease.
-The land, which was previously used for deep room and pillar and strip mining, presented numerous environmental challenges including acid mine drainage and mine subsidence.
+In 1998, Allegheny County granted the Society a 432-acre tract under a renewable 99-year lease.
+The property, shaped by earlier deep and surface coal mining, presented environmental constraints that influenced planning and early site development.